Edward King (bishop of Lincoln): Death and legacy

 King died in Lincoln as Matins sounded on 8 March 1910 aged 80 and was interred in the Lincoln Cathedral's cloister.

 The calendar of the Church of England remembers King with the status of a "lesser festival" or "black letter day" on 8 March, the date of his death.

 In 1913 a lady chapel was erected in King's memory at St Clement's Church, Leigh-on-Sea, by his nephew, the Reverend Canon Robert Stuart King.

 In 2010, Rowan Williams, Archbishop of Canterbury, scheduled an episcopal visit to Lincoln to commemorate the 100th anniversary of King's death.
 In addition to citing King's contributions to pastoral theology and reinvention of episcopal practices, in an interview with the local church paper Williams called the former prosecution an embarrassment to the church and the state.

+King lends his name to both Edward King House, a building as part of the complex at Lincoln Medieval Bishop's Palace, which contains the diocesan offices of the Diocese of Lincoln and to a state-funded primary school in the city: Bishop King CofE Primary School.